|

 - the preamplifier gain stage; and

-As noted, high-pass filters 2 and 4 are both set to 16 Hz.
+As noted in the list, high-pass filters 2 and 4 are set to 10 Hz.

 The other filters are set differently for the low-power and high-frequency